xDope7137/arp-nuclear/README.md

-# arp-nuclear
+QB Framework Based

-Kill NPC Goons and get the nuclear papers from a hidden crate to earn heavy money.
+Kill NPC Goons and get the nuclear papers from a hidden crate to sell it.

+Optimized & Updated.

+This is rewritten and recreated version of erratic_coke.